 - CBDC design shall put priority on privacy protection.
-Balances need to be taken into consideration between (i)privacy protection and (ii) usability of data and public policy requirements. - ➤ Intermediaries should handle their data in compliance with related law and regulations regarding personal info protection. - ➤ BOJ should minimize the scope of data it handles.
+Balances need to be taken into consideration between (i)privacy protection and (ii) usability of data and public policy requirements. - Intermediaries should handle their data in compliance with related law and regulations regarding personal info protection. - BOJ should minimize the scope of data it handles.
 CBDC should be designed for BOJ to have as minimum data as possible.
-If it obtained /held data, measures such as anonymization should be used.
-Data should be deleted when it is no longer needed. - ➤ Government could receive data for the public policy requirements such as AML/CFT, as is the case under the current frameworks.
+If it obtains /holds data, measures such as anonymization should be used.
+Data should be deleted when it is no longer needed. - Government could receive data for the public policy requirements such as AML/CFT, as is the case under the current frameworks.
 Purpose and scope of data should be identified in advance. - To prevent illicit activities, CBDC users need to be subject to identity verification process similar to the existing payment services.
-Other considerations are; - ➤ the extent of KYC procedures might be based on the level of transaction limits, while considering the international trend; - ➤ CBDC access by non-residents would encounter the difficulty of identity verification, and they could easily use other payment services in Japan.
-The primary scope of users, for the time being, would be residents in Japan, and access by non-residents remains to be considered going forward.
+From the perspective of law enforcement with regard to money laundering/terrorist financing and cybercrimes, it would be beneficial to identify the users and to trace footprints of illegal transfer and data leakage caused by hacking if needed.
+Other considerations are; - the extent of KYC procedures might be based on the level of transaction limits, while considering the international trend; - CBDC access by non-residents would encounter the difficulty of identity verification, and they could easily use other payment services in Japan.
+The primary scope of users, for the time being, would be residents in Japan, and access by non-residents remains to be considered going forward. - Provided CBDC can be used for remittance with non-residents, CBDC design should be compatible with the objectives of Foreign Exchange and Foreign Trade Act, including securing effectiveness of economic sanction.

-(4) Other issues
+(4)Legal consideration